 - 158 km/h at Pleyber-Christ

-There are many accounts of storm Lothar, and they all say the same thing: nobody was prepared for such violence.
+There are many accounts of Lothar, and they all say the same thing: nobody was prepared for such violence.

 On the night of 26 December 1999, Brittany was hit hard.
 In the Trégor region, residents woke to the sound of gusts of wind, discovering in the early hours of the morning roofs blown off, roads blocked and trees on the ground.